-The technical metadata includes schema, data type, columns, and so on, that are discovered from Microsoft Purview scanning.
+The technical metadata includes schema, data type, columns, and so on, that are discovered during Microsoft Purview scanning.
 The business metadata includes automated (for example, promoted from Power BI datasets, or descriptions from SQL tables) and manual tagging of descriptions, glossary terms, and so on.
 Examples of semantic metadata include the collection mapping to data sources, or classifications.
-The operational metadata includes Data factory copy and data flow activity run status, and runs time.
+The operational metadata includes Data factory copy and data flow activity run statuses, and runs time.

 Work with elastic data map

 Elastic Data Map with auto-scale – you start with a Data Map as low as one capacity unit that can autoscale based on load.
 For most organizations, this feature leads to increased savings and a lower price point for starting data governance projects.
 This feature impacts pricing.